 It is easy to set requirements, but all the more difficult and thus also important to follow up as well.
 What has become as we imagined and what can we learn from it?
 Every year, extensive detective work and screening is done, which forms the basis of this website.

 Key figures are aggregated and indicate progress against a number of requirements.
-During the autumn of 2022, real-time data will be able to be linked to the interactive map and website.

 The website is updated when there are new results on the sustainability work.
 The site also serves as an archive for collecting material and data in one place.